 The relationship between customer and waiter is therefore quite business-like: the waiter takes the order, serves the food, and the customer pays for the service.
 Because of this, Italians don’t have a problem with calling the waiter when they need it – they know it’s the waiter’s responsibility to assist.
 As a result, the waiters don’t need to constantly check on the tables.

 What should Italians expect when traveling to Canada?
-They will be surprised how friendly service is.
-They should not mind the many interruptions throughout the meal - waiters will offer free water, constantly re-filling the glasses, and will periodically check if the guests are liking the food (when asked, just say the food is good, unless really you don't like it and you want to send it back).
-At the end of the meal, they shouldn't be surprised to have the cheque automatically brought to them without asking (something that would be considered rude in Italy, like a way to ask them to leave).
-The bill is generally left *face down* on the table for a reason, it's perfectly fine to ignore it until ready to pay, before leaving.
+They will be surprised by how friendly the service is.
+They should not mind the many interruptions throughout the meal – waiters will offer free water, constantly re-filling the glasses, and will periodically check if the guests are liking the food (when asked, guests should just say the food is good unless really they don’t like it and want to send it back).
+At the end of the meal, they shouldn’t be surprised to have the cheque automatically brought to them without asking (something that would be considered rude in Italy, like a way to ask them to leave).
+The bill is generally left *face down* on the table for a reason, it’s perfectly fine to ignore it until ready to pay, before leaving.

 However, tipping is supposed to be proportional to the quality of the service and, in its essence, optional.
 Practically, though, since waiters are often paid minimum wage, it translates into paying the server an expected percentage (nowadays, 15% and up).
 Not leaving a tip, or leaving a tip that is substantially lower than what is customary, is equal to making the harsh statement that the waiter can’t do their job.
 Since Canadians hate to make harsh statements, they will always leave a tip, and will just avoid restaurants where service is poor.